paulfok/sds/README.md

-# Steam Deck Install Scripts
+# Steam Deck Scripts
-Some crappy install scripts because root gets wiped on updates
+Some crappy install scripts because root gets wiped on updates and other random stuff.